The sections below include information about the structure of a package directory. It explains the purpose of each file in a package.

 Platform dependencies

-[[platform.java11.dependency]] # An optional comma-separated list of Ballerina module names (to restrict the usage of this JAR). modules = ["<ballerina-module-1>"] # Group ID of the Maven dependency. groupId = "<group-id>" # Artifact ID of the Maven dependency. artifactId = "<artifact-id>" # Version of the Maven dependency. version = "<version>"
+[[platform.java11.dependency]] # Group ID of the Maven dependency. groupId = "<group-id>" # Artifact ID of the Maven dependency. artifactId = "<artifact-id>" # Version of the Maven dependency. version = "<version>"

 [[platform.java11.repository]] id = "<maven-repository-id>" url = "<maven-repository-url>" username = "<maven-repository-username>" password = "<maven-repository-password>"